So I can take a reasonable photograph

 I guess the phrase ‘I am not a natural’ might surprise some people, but it’s true.
 I know because the longer the break, the more my photography improves.
-The composition is better, my mind is switched on to my artistic side, and I see the world in a slightly different way.
+The composition is better, my mind is switched to my artistic side, and I see the world slightly differently.
 I just wish that boot-up time was a little quicker.
 I wonder how many other folks are in the same boat?

 What’s the solution to that problem?

-To remember you are just practicing, you could be brutal and delete those shots after.
+To remember, you are just practising; you could be brutal and delete those shots after.
 I generally don’t unless they are obviously rubbish.
-You know over/underexposed, blurred, picture of your feet, etc. If you are shooting in RAW you can always revisit the good shots at a later date and try a new technique.
+You know, excessively over/underexposed, blurred pictures of your feet, etc. If you are shooting in RAW, you can always revisit the good shots later and try a new technique.